E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ## Overview

-This lab shows how OSPF dynamically discovers neighboring routers, exchanges IPv4 routes, selects the best path, and updates the routing table when a link fails.
+This lab shows how OSPF routers discover neighbors, exchange routes, choose the best path using cost, and automatically use another path when a link fails.

-Four routers were configured in OSPF area 0.
-Three routers share an Ethernet segment for DR and BDR election, while two separate links provide a preferred path and a higher-cost backup path to the remote network.

-R3 also advertises a default route so the internal routers can reach a simulated external destination without maintaining a specific route to it.
+A four-router topology was built between two LANs.
+R1 provides the preferred path between the sites, while R2 provides a higher-cost backup path.
+R0, R1, and R2 also share an Ethernet network to demonstrate OSPF neighbor formation and DR and BDR election.

 ---

 ## Objectives

 - Configure single-area OSPFv2
-- Assign explicit OSPF router IDs
+- Assign OSPF router IDs
 - Form OSPF neighbor relationships
 - Demonstrate DR and BDR election
 - Configure passive interfaces
-- Control path selection using OSPF cost
+- Use OSPF cost to control path selection
 - Advertise a default route through OSPF
-- Verify OSPF-learned routes
+- Verify OSPF routes and traffic paths
 - Test convergence after a link failure
 - Confirm the preferred path returns after recovery